MicrosoftDocs/Dynamics-365-Operations.fi-fi/articles/talent/includes/retail-name.md

 > [!NOTE]
-> Tämä aihe koskee sekä Dynamics 365 for Finance and Operationsia että Dynamics 365 for Retailia.
+> Tämä ohjeaihe koskee sekä Dynamics 365 for Finance and Operationsia että Dynamics 365 for Retailia.